This post may contain affiliate links. Read our disclosure policy here.

 Rice flour pancake recipes can be a hit or miss, especially if you’re searching for a recipe that compares to traditional fluffy pancakes.

-I’ve tested many rice flour recipes, and none had the structure of the pancake I was looking for something stackable, with a little thickness, that tastes good!
+I’ve tested many rice flour recipes, and none had the structure of the pancake I was looking for something stackable, with a little thickness, that also tasted good (most were bland).

-This recipe keeps what you love: the buttery and lightly sweet flavor of the pancakes you’re used to and as much as the classic texture one can expect from rice flour.
+This recipe keeps what you love: the buttery and lightly sweet flavor of the classic pancakes without sacrificing too much of the structure because of the rice flour.

 Ingredients

-Here’s the simple list of ingredients you’ll need to make fluffy rice flour pancakes:
+You’ll find the amounts in the recipe card but before you make swaps or buy the wrong rice flour, check out the simple list of ingredients you’ll need to make delicious rice flour pancakes:

 - Sugar: just enough to give these a light sweet flavor since rice flour tends to be very bland.